 15. Take on a challenge

 Garner attention by taking on an impressive challenge.
-For example, Lucy and her dad cycled 2,500 miles across the country to raise money for early breast cancer detection in their campaign Cycling for Change.
+For example, Lucy and her dad cycled 2,500 miles across the country to raise money for early breast cancer detection in their fundraiser Cycling for Change.

 Now you know how to raise awareness for a cause.
 Use these proven methods to truly put the crowd in crowdfunding.
 While you’re raising awareness, be sure to check out the latest fundraising tips and ideas.
 Start a fundraiser today.